WP Image Zoom Pro – Documentation

 The mousewheel zoom doesn’t work right on Firefox.

-There is a conflict between the plugin and Easy Fancybox plugin.
+There is a conflict between the plugin and Firelight Lightbox plugin.
 There isn’t anything we can do about it, you’ll have to choose between the mousewheel functionality and the Easy Fancybox plugin.

 The zoom window is about 1cm lower than the zoomed image.